elevate0123/CSE/06 Sociology/IGNOU MSO/MSO 03 Crisp Notes - Sociology of Development.md

 #### **1. The State's/Pro-Dam Argument: Dams as Temples of Modernity**

-The official justification for large dams rests on a utilitarian, cost-benefit logic.
+The official justification for large dams rests on a **utilitarian, cost-benefit logic**.

 1.  **National Interest:** Dams are presented as essential for the "national interest."
 They are crucial for ensuring **food security** (through irrigation) and **energy security** (through hydropower), which are the foundations of industrial and economic growth.
 2.  **Taming Nature:** They represent the triumph of modern science and engineering over the vagaries of nature, particularly the monsoon.
 They promise to control destructive floods and store water for use during droughts.